 I’m always a bit nervous about missing an exit – it’s a long way down the river before the next track out!

-It’s a relatively straightforward route out – the track is initiially very steep as it follows a ridge up, before the ascent becomes more gradual.
+It’s a relatively straightforward route out from the Wollangambe Canyon – the track is initially very steep as it follows a ridge up, before the ascent becomes more gradual.
 There’s a few vantage points over the Wollangambe Wilderness, and you can just make out the route of the Wollangambe River.

 The narrow track reaches a grassy clearing after about 2km, where it becomes a firetrail that ascends very gradually through tall eucalypts and ferns.
 The exit route is slightly shorter than the entry, and after about an hour of walking we’re back at the Cathedral Reserve Camping Ground, finishing right next to the firetrail we took down to the river.